 10. It got G-rated for an animated series.

 The success of Tales from the Crypt in live-action prompted Silver to consider alternative revenue streams for its popular host, who once sat in with The Tonight Show band.
 In 1993, ABC aired a Saturday morning cartoon show, Tales From the Cryptkeeper, that featured a somewhat softer approach to the morbid material: characters didn’t die, and being dismembered was off-limits.
-Originally intended to be introduced by the puppet version, concerns over his appearance—the Crypt Keeper is essentially a rotting corpse, which might disturb children—led producers to replace him with an animated substitute.
-John Kassir remained the voice.
+While the original intention was that episodes would be introduced by the puppet version of The Crypt Keeper, concerns over his appearance—he is essentially a rotting corpse, which might disturb children—led producers to replace him with an animated substitute.
+John Kassir still provided the voice.
 The light alternative didn’t resonate with viewers, who tuned out after two seasons.

 11. It also spawned a game show.